Vet bonding scheme

 The Voluntary Bonding Scheme (VBS) for Veterinarians supports graduate vets working in rural practices that focus on production animals.
 Learn more about the scheme, eligibility criteria, and how to apply.

-2020 Funding round – Additional 3 spaces
+2020 Funding round – Two additional spaces

 2020 Funding round

 The 2020 Voluntary Bonding Scheme (VBS) for Veterinarians funding round closed on Monday, 14 September 2020.
 MPI received 30 eligible applications and these have been approved for funding.
 All successful applicants have been notified.

 In August 2019, the Ministry for Primary Industries (MPI) commissioned Sapere Research Group to conduct a review of the Voluntary Bonding Scheme (VBS) for Veterinarians.
 The review found that the VBS is meeting its objective to address rural veterinary staff shortages and is providing a return on investment.

 See section 5 of the 2020 terms and conditions for the revisions MPI has made following the review: